getkey/personal-website/articles/nanostation/index.md

 ---
+title: "Up2, a NanoStation game"
 tags: ["arduino"]
 date: "2019-01-20T14:39:47.071Z"
 lang: "en"
 ---

-# Up2, a NanoStation game

 A while ago, I received an odd little piece of hardware in the mail.